Microsoft Eases Burden on Struggling Partners

 The Details: The deferments and changes are extensive.

-> Teams Online Services Usage Incentive: Microsoft increasing the incentives payout at the 15% level for qualified entitlements for non-FastTrak partners, and adding an incentive for the lowest qualified entitlement.
+> Teams Online Service Usage Incentive: Microsoft is increasing the incentive payout at the 15% level for qualified entitlements for non-FastTrak partners, and adding an incentive for the lowest qualified entitlement.

-> Competency and Certifications Extensions: Microsoft is delaying the renewal of many competencies certifications.
+> Competency and Certification Extensions: Microsoft is delaying the renewal of many competency certifications.
 Partners with renewal dates between Jan.
 1 and June 30 will have until their next anniversary date in 2021 to update their competencies.
 Microsoft is also extending the audits and certifications for Azure Expert MSPs until the second half of the year.
 And partners scheduled to renew their Azure advanced specializations before June 30 will have until June 2021 to update their standing.

-> Cloud Business Application Competency Delayed: Partners participating in the Cloud Business Application competency program will have until April 1, 2021, to comply with their Partner Contribution Inciators scoring.
+> Cloud Business Application Competency Delayed: Partners participating in the Cloud Business Application competency program will have until April 1, 2021, to comply with their Partner Contribution Indicators scoring.
 The requirement for demonstrating the baseline Functional Consultant metric is delayed until Oct.
 1, 2020.

 > Other Training Exams and Certifications: Microsoft is making more of its training available online, waiving registration and scheduling fees, and extending training voucher expiration dates to ensure partners get the skills-building they need.